 You Need a Source of Income

 Unless you are born into riches, inherit wealth, or strike it rich in the lottery, you need to earn money.
 And as this 78 year old man proves, you don’t need to earn a lot of money to become wealthy; it’s what you do with that money that matters.
 If you want to increase your odds of becoming a millionaire, then look at some of these methods of making extra money.
 Just adding a few of these ideas to your lifestyle can increase your wealth.
+Check out a quick way to make an extra $250 free money just by opening up a new account with Chase Checking, you have to start somewhere!

 How are we doing?
 My wife and I earn a decent living, but along the way we made several lifestyle choices which reduced our income, including the decision for my wife to be a stay at home mom.
 I firmly believe we will still become millionaires – even in a one income household – and the reason I hold firm in this belief is because we follow the rest of the steps in this article.